Patty Berg: Professional career

 In 1959, Berg became the first woman to hit a hole-in-one during a USGA competition, which happened at the U.S. Women's Open.

-In 1963, Berg was voted the recipient of the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship in golf.
-Berg received the 1986 Old Tom Morris Award from the Golf Course Superintendents Association of America, GCSAA's highest honor.
-The LPGA established the Patty Berg Award in 1978.
-In her later years, Berg teamed-up with PGA Tour player and fellow Fort Myers, Florida resident Nolan Henke to establish the Nolan Henke/Patty Berg Junior Masters to promote the development of young players.

 Berg was sponsored on the LPGA Tour her entire career by public golf patriarch Joe Jemsek, owner of the famous Cog Hill Golf & Country Club in Lemont, Illinois, site of the PGA Tour's Western Open from 1991 to 2006.
 Berg represented another of Jemsek's public facilities, St. Andrews Golf & Country Club in West Chicago, Illinois, on the women's circuit for over 60 years.

 Berg told Chicagoland Golf magazine she taught over 16,000 clinics in her lifetime – many of which were sponsored by Chicago-based Wilson Sporting Goods and were called "The Patty Berg Hit Parade."
 In that interview, Berg figured she personally indoctrinated to the game of golf over a half-million new players.
 She was a member of Wilson's Advisory Staff for 66 years, until her death.

+Personal life

-She announced in December 2004 that she had been diagnosed with Alzheimer's disease.
-She died in Fort Myers from complications of the disease 21 months later at the age of 88.
+In December 2004, she announced that she had been diagnosed with Alzheimer's disease.
+Berg died in Fort Myers, Florida from complications of the disease 21 months later at the age of 88.